pboechat/LSystemsInUnity/README.md

 ### Getting Started

 Add LSystemExecutor to a game object in your scene.
-Set a L-System definition (i.e.: "Assets/Defs/3D Tree 1.txt") and rendering properties.
+Set a L-System definition (e.g., "Assets/Defs/3D Tree 1.txt") and rendering properties.
 Start the game.

 		// 3D Tree 1.txt